meirizarrygelpi/rational/README.md

 	Mul(i, β) = -Mul(β, i) = γ
 	Mul(γ, i) = -Mul(i, γ) = β
 ```
-Note that `i` does not commute with either `β` or `γ`.
-The infra complex numbers are more commonly known as dual complex numbers.
+Note that `i` **does not commute** with either `β` or `γ`.
+This makes the infra complex numbers different from the more familiar dual complex numbers.

-Alternatively, you can obtain the infra complex numbers from a complex Cayley-Dickson construct with `rational.Infra` values.
+Alternatively, you can obtain the infra complex numbers from an *elliptic* Cayley-Dickson construct with `rational.Infra` values.

 ### rational.InfraPerplex

 The `rational.InfraPerplex` type represents a rational infra perplex number.
-It corresponds to a null Cayley-Dickson construct with `rational.Perplex` values.
+It corresponds to a parabolic Cayley-Dickson construct with `rational.Perplex` values.
 The split unit element is denoted `s`, and the dual unit elements are denoted `τ` and `υ`.
 The multiplication rules are:
 ```go
 	Mul(s, s) = +1
 	Mul(τ, τ) = Mul(υ, υ) = 0